-$$\mu \equiv F{\text{friction}}/F{\text{load}}.$$ (1)
+$$\mu \equiv F{\rm friction} / F{\rm load}.$$ (1)

-A more precise technique, known as the surface-force apparatus (SFA), was developed by Israelachvili and coworkers [16,17].
+A more precise technique, known as the surface forces apparatus (SFA), was developed by Israelachvili and coworkers [16, 17].
 In this technique the solids can have a well defined structure as, e.g., in the case of atomically flat mica plates glued to two crossed cylinders.
-The separation between the surfaces may be controlled with the help of optical interferometry by studying multiple beam interference fringes, so that an accuracy to within \sim 1 Å may be achieved [17,18,4].
-The SFA technique was modified for rheological experiments by Granick and coworkers [19-21] [in rheological experiments an ac ("alternating current", i.e. oscillating) force is applied to the slider, in contrast to the dc ("direct current", i.e. constant valued) force in tribological experiments].
+The separation between the surfaces may be controlled with the help of optical interferometry by studying multiple beam interference fringe, so that an accuracy to within ~ 1 Å may be achieved [17, 18, 4].
+The SFA technique was modified for rheological experiments by Granick and coworkers [19, 20, 21] [in rheological experiments an ac ("alternating current", i.e. oscillating) force is applied to the slider, in contrast to the dc ("direct current", i.e. constant valued) force in tribological experiments].

-The quartz-crystal microbalance (QCM) technique was developed by Widom and Krim [22-24].
+The quartz-crystal microbalance (QCM) technique was developed by Widom and Krim [22, 23, 24].
 In this case gas atoms, such as Kr, Xe, or Ar, are condensed onto the surface of a quartz-crystal oscillator covered by, e.g., a (111) oriented noble-metal film such as Au or Ag.
 The added mass of the adsorbate and the dissipation due to slip of the layer over the substrate shift and broaden the microbalance resonance peak.
 By measuring these changes, information about the magnitude of the friction force can be obtained.
 Such experiments can be done in ultrahigh vacuum.
 However, this technique allows one to measure not the friction between two solids, but that between a solid and a film one or two monolayers thick.

-Finally, an outstanding role belongs to techniques that use the tip-based scanning microscopies: the scanning tunnelling microscope (STM, Binnig et al. [25]) useable for conducting surfaces and the atomic-force microscope (AFM, Binnig et al. [26]) useable for dielectric surfaces - both measure surface topography, and the friction-force microscope (FFM, Mate et al. [27,5]) which measures forces transverse to the surface.
+Finally, an outstanding role belongs to techniques that use the tip-based scanning microscopies: the scanning tunnelling microscope (STM, Binnig et al. [25]) useable for conducting surfaces and the atomic-force microscope (AFM, Binnig et al. [26]) useable for dielectric surfaces - both measure surface topography, and the friction-force microscope (FFM, Mate et al. [27, 5]) which measures forces transverse the surface.
 Application of the FFM technique to tribology studies may be found, e.g., in Refs.
-[6,9].
-We only mention its main characteristics: the experiments can be done in ultrahigh vacuum; a typical tip radius is 10-100 nm; typical load forces F{load} are of order 10-150 nN; typical measured friction forces are $F \lesssim 10^{-11}$ N; and available sliding velocities are typically quite low, $v \sim 1$ nm/s to $1 \mu \text{m/s}$.
+[6, 9].
+We only mention its main characteristics: the experiments can be done in ultrahigh vacuum; a typical tip radius is 10 to 100 nm; typical load forces F{load} are of order 10 to 150 nN; typical measured friction forces are $F \leq 10^{-11}$ N; and available sliding velocities are typically quite low, $v \sim 1 \text{ nm/s}$ to 1 μ m/s.
 Therefore, the FFM technique mainly gives information on the static friction between the tip and surface, i.e., the friction for a single asperity.
-An important aspect of these experiments is that while the whole tip has a macroscopic-scale size (e.g., 1 mm), the contact area is very small, and is comprised of one or a few atoms only.
-Special care must also be taken to determine the real contact area [28,29].
+An important aspect of these experiments is that while the whole tip has a macroscopic-scale size (e.g., 1 mm), the contact area is very small, it is comprised of one or a few atoms only.
+A special care must also be taken to determine the real contact area [28, 29].
 Moreover, in analyzing experimental dependences the mechanical characteristics of the device such as the tip mass and its stiffness should properly be taken into account [30].

 Now let us describe the tribological laws and properties that are already well established experimentally.
-First of all, two famous Amontons' laws dating to 1699 state:
+First of all, two famous Amontons' laws dated to 1699 state:

-The first Amontons law: The frictional force is directly proportional to the load.
+- The first Amontons law: The frictional force is directly proportional to the load, and the friction coefficient (1) is independent of the contact area and the loading force, i.e. μ is approximately a constant $\lesssim 1$. - The second Amontons law: The friction coefficient (1) is also independent of the driving velocity.
 This law is also known as the Coulomb friction law.

-The second Amontons law: The tribological friction coefficient (1) is independent of the contact area and the loading force, i.e. μ is approximately a constant $\lesssim 1$.